-Stress, Depression, Insomnia, Anxiety, Panic Attacks, Social Anxiety, Excessive Worry (GAD), Health Anxiety, OCD Obsessive Compulsive Disorder, (OCD), Specific Phobia, Addictions, Chronic Pain, Bulimia Nervosa, Post Traumatic Stress Disorder (PTSD) – plus combinations of two or more symptoms.
+Stress, Depression, Insomnia, Anxiety, Panic Attacks, Social Anxiety, Excessive Worry (GAD), Health Anxiety, OCD Obsessive Compulsive Disorder, (OCD), Specific Phobia, Addictions, Chronic Pain, Bulimia Nervosa, Post Traumatic Stress Disorder (PTSD) – CBT Therapy is a highly effective treatment.

 CBT Therapy is a talking therapy that helps us to become aware of and change our “unhelpful thoughts and “unhelpful behaviours”.
 The CBT model says that it is our “unhelpful thoughts” that create our distressing and overwhelming emotions which often lead to negative behaviour and unwelcome physical changes in our bodies.
 So by changing the way we think and creating a kinder, balanced and more realistic thinking style, we can alleviate a large part of our own emotional distress and “problems”.